othermedia/arcadia/README.md

 Todo
 ----

-* Don't assume items have uniform width, i.e. that the centre item is an equal distance from both sides.
 * Stop timed rotations when any other control is clicked.
 * Add slider support to the thumbnail area.